-- [SSH keys] We'll be giving you access to more powerful VMs for your final projects shortly (they live on blizzard.ocf instead of decal.ocf), but instead of handing out passwords, we'll be using SSH keys.
-Generate an SSH public/private keypair as per the instructions in today's lecture, securely distribute the private key among everyone in your group, and email your id_rsa.pub file to jordan.salter at berkeley.edu.
-(Put "Sysadmin DeCal" and your group number in the subject line of your email.) - 2.
-[Final project] The end is nigh!
-Well, if you believe the people at Northgate and Sproul Plaza, anyway they're warning that the world will come to an end one week after final exams.
-More relevantly for this class, though, we're halfway through the semester and it's time to start brainstorming for project ideas.
-As a group, come up with 3-4 ideas for a project, with a few notes about how you might implement each one.
-Submit your ideas as a group.
+- 1. [SSH keys] We'll be giving you access to VMs for your final projects shortly, but instead of handing out root passwords, we'll be using SSH keys.
+Generate an SSH public/private keypair following the directions in today's lecture, securely distribute the private key among everyone in your group, and keep the id\rsa.pub file handy for your project group signup. - 2.
+[Final project] We're halfway through the semester, so it's time to start brainstorming for project ideas!
+As a group, come up with at least three ideas for a project, with a few notes about how you might implement each.